Leave a comment

 I was very impressed by my uncle’s words, and I could not stop thinking about the attractions of the city that he had described.

-“Wow that was a close shave !” said Uncle.
-“Exciting hey what !”
+“Wow that was a close shave!” said Uncle.
+“Exciting or what?”

 And that’s the story of how I learned that other people’s lives are rarely quite as attractive as they sometimes make them appear to be.